ghrgriner/anki-stats/README.md

-We do not recommend developing figures for the legacy interface, but we mention its existence so that readers will understand what these terms refer to when [searching for add-ons on AnkiWeb](https://ankiweb.net/shared/addons).
+We do not recommend developing figures for the legacy interface, but we mention its existence so that readers will understand what these terms refer to if [searching for add-ons on AnkiWeb](https://ankiweb.net/shared/addons).

 That being said, below are two example add-ons that add custom figures to the new statistics window and the legacy